 - The Class 1 limit (+3 dBm/2 mW) is intrinsically safe in all circumstances and is the only class that never requires special site precautions or user training.

-- The Class 2M limit (+10 dBm/10 mW) is the highest legally allowed, requires special site signage as well as special operator safety training, and achieves about 1 kilometer more useful range than Class 1.
-That extra kilometer would have to be very valuable to make the effort and risk worthwhile.
+- The Class 2M limit (+10 dBm/10 mW) is the highest legally allowed, requires special site signage as well as special operator safety training, and achieves about 1 kilometre more useful range than Class 1.
+That extra kilometre would have to be very valuable to make the effort and risk worthwhile.

 Laser safety is determined by the maximum possible VFL emission, with no coupled fiber.
 With pen-style VFLs, this is a specific safety issue because of the very short fiber stub, or lack of a fiber stub at all, in these units.
 The uncoupled emission is often about 6 dB higher than the fiber-coupled emission quoted on the specification.

 Because of this issue with uncoupled VFL eye safety, a well-designed instrument-style VFL with a length of internal fiber after the laser, can go about 6 dB (or 1 km) farther than a pen-style VFL that lacks a fiber stub, for the same eye-safety rating.

 In the world of VFL use, it’s the worksite operator, not the VFL manufacturer, who is responsible for laser safety.
 Again, anything other than a Class 1 VFL requires specific site signage and staff training.
 At Kingfisher International, our research shows a very modest performance improvement in exchange for all this effort.
 It is our position that a VFL that meets Class 1 specifications without a coupled fiber is the clear default option.